shamayoga/www-shamayoga/teacher-training/index.md

 Read the Interview (Teach Your Yoga) with Steve Avian, course director.
 [Interview](../steve-avian/interview/)

 [Course Calendar SHEFFIELD](https://docs.google.com/document/d/1u73j1zwjgk-jo8IJtVYEYIU8S77l7LzboTQJ3OqymVE/export?format=pdf "Download SHEFFIELD Course Calendar"){: .download target="_blank"}

+<div><strong>You can book on to this YA accredited yoga teacher training knowing that if world - circumstances prevent in-person meetings we will continue training live on line .&nbsp;</strong></div>

+<div><strong>We are delighted to have delivered the training on line .
+The response and results have been amazing enabling students to gain the necessary support , knowledge , skills and experience for successful yoga teaching .&nbsp;</strong></div>